-The D-Link DWA-125 uses the Wireless Connection Manager as the management software.
+The D-Link DWA-525 uses the Wireless Connection Manager as the management software.
 The manager provides the user an easy interface to change any settings related to the wireless adapter.
-Clicking on the Wireless Connection Manager icon on the desktop will start the Configuration.
+Double-clicking on the Wireless Connection Manager icon on your desktop will start the Configuration.

-If you are using Windows Vista please skip to page 27 or Windows XP skip to page 29.
+If you are using Windows[®] Vista, please skip to page 26 or Windows XP skip to page 28.